ZeroMirai/ZeroMirai/README.md

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [SurasakHwangcharoen01@gmail.com](mailto:SurasakHwangcharoen01@gmail.com)
 * 🧠  I'm learning Python GUI, UX design
-* 🤝  I'm open to collaborating on my project or any project that includes Japanese culture."
+* 🤝  I'm open to collaborating on my project or any project that includes Japanese culture
 * ⚡  I'm a secret Japanese nerd... but shh, don't tell anyone.

 ### Skills